ManneredZebra/Debridarr/README.md

 Each warning includes specific guidance on how to resolve the issue.

+## Manual Downloads

+The **Debrid Downloads** tab allows you to:

+1. **Sync your Real-Debrid history**: Click "Sync Debrid Downloads" to fetch your download history
+2. **Search and filter**: Find specific downloads with flexible search (e.g., "daniel tiger" matches "daniel.tiger.s01e01")
+3. **Check status automatically**:
+   - **Already in Manual Downloads**: File exists in your manual downloads folder
+   - **Already in Media Library**: File found in your configured media root directory
+   - **Not Downloaded**: File not found locally
+   - **Unknown**: Media root directory not configured
+4. **Download manually**: Click "Download" button to download files to your manual downloads folder
+5. **Track progress**: Real-time progress bars show download status

+### Configuration

+- **Manual Downloads Folder**: Where manual downloads are saved (default: `~/Downloads/Debridarr_Manual`)
+- **Media Root Directory**: Optional path to your media library for automatic file detection (e.g., `D:/Media`)
+- **Debrid Sync Limit**: Number of downloads to fetch from Real-Debrid (default 100, max 2500)

+## Seamless Updates

+Running `setup.bat` when Debridarr is already installed will:
+- Automatically close the running application
+- Update to the latest version
+- Restart the application automatically
+- Preserve all your settings and data

+No need to manually close the app before updating!

 ## Troubleshooting

 - Access the Web UI at http://127.0.0.1:3636 to monitor downloads